 New York Lotto Review

 Playing lotteries out of the United States usually gets people thinking of mega millions.
-The New York Lotto isn’t one of the big ones though it did have a jackpot of $58 million.
-It was established in 1967 to help fund education in the State of New York and to date has raised about $56 million.
-I’m still a little mixed on whether I like the idea of lotteries funding initiatives like this and tend to favor those that commit a more significant percentage to prizes.
+The New York Lotto isn’t one of the big ones though it did have a $58 million jackpot.
+It was established in 1967 to help fund education in the State of New York and has raised about $56 million to date.
+I’m still a little mixed on whether I like the idea of lottery funding initiatives like this and tend to favor those that commit a more significant percentage to prizes.
 So what can you win at New York Lotto?

 Winning at New York Lotto

-This isn’t a big lotto like as US Powerball, but New York Lotto is consistent and does build.
+This isn’t a big lotto like US Powerball, but New York Lotto is consistent and does build.
 If a player wins the big jackpot, they have sixty days to choose whether they want it as a lump sum or a 25-year annuity.
-Pick all six numbers and players win the big jackpot.
-The prize tier pays out through five tiers with the amount varying depending on sales.
+Pick all six numbers, and players win the big jackpot.
+The prize tier pays out through five tiers, with the amount varying depending on sales.

 |Numbers Matched||Odds of Winning||Estimated Prize Fund|

 |6 Numbers (Jackpot)||1 in 22,528,737||75%|

 |4 Numbers||1 in 1,089.92||6.25%|

 |3 Numbers||1 in 48.08||6.00%|

 New York Lotto’s Game